GERM 3000 (3) Advanced German: Identity and Belonging

 GERM 3230 (3) Contemporary German II: Writing and Speaking

-Improve your German communication skills through an innovative German conversation and writing method that draws on contemporary online resources, spanning culture, politics, sports, and technology.
-(Among these resources are Deutsche Welle, Tagesschau, German online newspapers, and online dictionaries.)
-Students develop and refine writing and conversation strategies through weekly writing assignments modelled on texts from streaming-media sites.
+Improve your German communication skills through an innovative German conversation and writing method that draws on contemporary online resources, spanning culture, politics, technology, literature, art, and sports.
+Among these resources are Deutsche Welle, Tagesschau, German online newspapers, and online dictionaries.
+Students develop and refine writing and conversation strategies through writing assignments and oral presentations.
 Daily conversation and comprehension exercises build vocabulary and introduce students to idioms.
-Select grammar review at student initiative.
+Select grammar review as needed.
 No textbook is required.

 GERM 3300 (1) Language House Conversation

 For students residing in the German group in Shea House.
 May be taken more than once for credit.
 Departmental approval needed if considered for major credit.
 Prerequisite: instructor permission."

 This course examines the historical origins, political structures, social dynamics, and cultural practices of the Nazi Third Reich.
 Fulfills the historical studies and second writing requirements.
 No prerequisites.